tholzmann/tholzmann.github.io/index.md

 [Ass.Prof.
 Friedrich Fraundorfer](https://www.tugraz.at/institute/icg/research/team-fraundorfer/people/friedrich-fraundorfer/)
 and [Prof. Horst Bischof](https://www.tugraz.at/institute/icg/research/team-bischof/people/team-about/horst-bischof/).

 More recently I switched to the private sector and, hence, my time for publishing was limited.
 However, I hope some papers will still be added to this list in future!
+To find out more about my work I'm currently doing, please have a look at my [Linkedin page](https://www.linkedin.com/in/thomas-holzmann-a1384812a/)

 Links to papers and additional material can be found below.